disorderedmaterials/dissolve/web/docs/userguide/modules/analysis/modifierosites/_index.md

 ## Overview

 The `ModifierOSites` module calculates how a modifier is bonding into a network.
 The frequency of bonding to bridging, non-bridging and free oxygen sites, in reference to a network former, is calculated.
-The total bonds to oygen as well as the bond lengths to oxygen are also calculated.
+The total bonds to oxygen as well as the bond lengths to oxygen are also calculated.

+{{< cimage src="../modifierosites.png" caption="Representation of the information the ModifierOSites module gives." >}}

 ## Options